-The MCR floor was biting in both 2015 and 2016.
-The MCR hence increased in line with the SCR.
+The MCR floor was biting in 2016 and 2017, hence the reduction is as a result of changes in the SCR as described above.

 Capital Add-Ons

 The Undertaking is not currently subject to any capital add-on based on instructions from the supervisor.